Undergraduate Course Catalog 2016-2017

 Professor: David L. Berlinsky, James F. Haney, Larry G. Harris, W. Huntting Howell, Leland S. Jahnke, Marianne Klauser Litvaitis, Arthur C. Mathieson, Subhash C. Minocha, Christopher D. Neefus, Stacia A. Sower, Paul C. Tsang, Charles W. Walker, Winsor H. Watson III

-Research Professor: Christopher W. Glass, Raymond E. Grizzle, Michael P. Lesser, Frederick T. Short
+Research Professor: Christopher W. Glass, Raymond E. Grizzle, Stephen H. Jones, Michael P. Lesser, Frederick T. Short

 Associate Professor: Alan L. Baker, Jessica A. Bolker, Anita S. Klein, Jonathan R. Pennock

-Research Associate Professor: David M. Burdick, Stephen H. Jones
+Research Associate Professor: David M. Burdick, Gregg E. Moore

 Clinical Assistant Professor: Inga F. Sidor